 “One crisis is manageable.
 A concurrent second feels impossible.”

-While the country is increasing financial resources focused on deaths related to opioid overdose, examination of alcohol caused fatalities reveals increased harm and morbidity.
+While the country is increasing financial resources focused on deaths related to opioid overdose, examination of alcohol caused fatalities secondary to medical conditions caused by alcoholism, reveals increased harm and morbidity.
 We examine the challenges facing health authorities as they grapple with this often under resourced population.

 Defining The Concurrent State

-The current state of consequences from substance misuse reveals a dark reality affecting every major demographic throughout the country (Canada).
+The current state of consequences from substance misuse, specifically alcoholism, reveals a dark reality affecting every major demographic throughout the country (Canada).
 While money is directed towards improved access to treatment centres, deaths continues to rise.

 Most notably, opioid misuse leading to premature death, continues to increase year over year.
 Between 2016 and 2018, more than 9,000 Canadians lost their lives to overdose, with heavy concentrations in Vancouver BC.
 Approximately 76% of opioid related deaths were men age 20 to 59.
 Moreover, anecdotal accounts indicate increased numbers of youth seeking replacement treatment.